marieleklering/tech-debt-tracker-api/portfolio/design-decisions.md

 # Context and Design Decisions

-*This section documents the research and key findings for the Tech Debt Tracker API and why it was chosen.*
+*This section documents the content design decisions for portfolio review purposes.*

 ## Research foundation: